ypaulsussman/yblog/content/posts/Zero to One.md

 In the boardroom, less is more.
 A board of three is ideal.
 Your board should never exceed five people, unless your company is publicly held.

 As a general rule, everyone you involved with your company should be involved full-time.
-- Sometimes you’ll have to break this: e.g. hire outside lawyers and accountants
+- Sometimes you’ll have to break this: e.g. hire outside lawyers and accountants.
 - Anyone who doesn’t own stock options or draw a regular salary from your company is fundamentally misaligned....they’ll be biased to claim value in the near-term, not help you create more in the future.
     - That’s why hiring consultants doesn’t work.
     - Part-time employees don’t work.